OxWearables/rap_wearables/README.md

 ## Question?
 Bugs?

-If you have a question, feel free to add an issue on GitHub or email [Alaina Shreves](mailto::alaina.shreves@wadham.ox.ac.uk).
+If you have a question, feel free to add an issue on GitHub.

 There are probably bugs.
 If you find them, please let us know!
-Again, add an issue on GitHub or email [Alaina Shreves](mailto::alaina.shreves@wadham.ox.ac.uk).
+Again, add an issue on GitHub.

 ## Credits